PayPal: Regulation

-In 2008, PayPal Europe was granted a Luxembourg banking license, which, under European Union law, allows it to conduct banking business throughout the EU.
+In 2008, PayPal Europe was granted a Luxembourg banking license, which, under European Union (EU) law, allows it to conduct banking business throughout the EU.
 It is therefore regulated as a bank by Luxembourg's banking supervisory authority, the Commission de Surveillance du Secteur Financier (CSSF).
 All of the company's European accounts were transferred to PayPal's bank in Luxembourg in July 2007.
-Prior to this move, PayPal had been registered in the United Kingdom as PayPal (Europe) Ltd, an entity which was licensed as an Electronic Money Issuer with the UK's Financial Services Authority (FSA) from 2004.
+Prior to the move, PayPal had been registered in the United Kingdom (UK) as PayPal (Europe) Ltd, an entity which was licensed as an Electronic Money Issuer with the UK's Financial Services Authority (FSA) from 2004.
 This ceased in 2007, when the company moved to Luxembourg.

 In India, as of January 2010, PayPal has no cross-border money transfer authorization.
-In The New York Times article "India's Central Bank Stops Some PayPal Services", Reserve Bank of India spokesman Alpana Killawalla stated: "Providers of cross-border money transfer service need prior authorization from the Reserve Bank under the Payment and Settlement Systems Act, PayPal does not have our authorization."
-PayPal is not listed in the "Certificates of Authorisation issued by the Reserve Bank of India under the Payment and Settlement Systems Act, 2007 for Setting up and Operating Payment System in India".
+In an emailed response to questions from The New York Times, Reserve Bank of India spokeswoman Alpana Killawalla said, "Providers of cross-border money transfer service need prior authorization from the Reserve Bank under the Payment and Settlement Systems Act.
+PayPal does not have our authorization."
+As of 2010, PayPal did not have the required Certificate of Authorization.

 PaisaPay is an Indian sister service to PayPal.
-It is also owned by eBay.
+It is owned by eBay.
 PaisaPay makes possible payments from abroad by PayPal account holders to Indian sellers on eBay.in.

 In Australia, PayPal is licensed as an authorised deposit-taking institution (ADI) and is thus subject to Australian banking laws and regulations.

 In Singapore, PayPal holds a stored value facility that does not require the approval of the Monetary Authority of Singapore.